The Siren

 If the Siren is your monster, your challenge may not be fear.

-The world is full of things competing for your attention: notifications, worries, entertainment, opportunities, and endless shiny distractions.
+The world is full of modern-day Sirens, all competing for your attention: notifications, entertainment, and endless shiny distractions.

 How to Travel with a Siren